 \[ \begin{align} \sin\left(\omega\Delta t\right) = U\frac{\Delta t}{\Delta x}\sin\left(k\Delta x\right)\Rightarrow\omega = \frac{1}{\Delta t}\arcsin\left[\frac{U\Delta t}{\Delta x}\sin\left(k\Delta x\right)\right], \end{align} \]

 i.e. a different dispersion relation than in the explicit case.
 In general, the stability of the solution seems to follow from the real part, while the dispersion seems to follow from the imaginary part.
-Schemes are still either stable ($C \leq 0$), labile ($C > 0$) or conditionally stable (stable for sufficiently small $\Delta t$).
+Schemes are still either stable ($C \leq 0$), unstable ($C > 0$), or conditionally stable (stable for sufficiently small $\Delta t$).
 This is influenced by the time step method.
 The optimal case is $C = 0$, which results from the leapfrog method, so this method is the most suitable.

-Let $f: \mathbb{R}^l\times\mathbb{R} \to \mathbb{R}^m$ with $l, m \geq 1$ be an infinitely often continuously differentiable function, which solves the initial value problem
+Let $f: \mathbb{R}^l\times\mathbb{R} \to \mathbb{R}^m$ with $l, m \geq 1$ be an infinitely often continuously differentiable function that satisfies the initial value problem

 \[ \begin{align} \frac{df}{dt} = F\left[f\left(t\right)\right], & {} & f_0 = f_0 \end{align} \]